-Samples will be analyzed for all hazardous constituents listed in 40 CFR Part 261 Appendix VIII and in Appendix IX of 40 CFR Part 264 that have been stored at the permitted unit over its operational history.
-Samples will be analyzed by an independent laboratory using the methods outlined in Table G.12-3.
-Analytes, test methods and instrumentation, target detection limits, and rationale for metals and organic analyses are presented in Table G.12-3.
+Samples will be analyzed for all the hazardous constituents listed in Appendix VIII of 40 CFR Part 261 and in Appendix IX of 40 CFR Part 264 that have been stored at the permitted unit over its operational history.
+Samples will be analyzed by an independent laboratory using the methods outlined in Table G.15-3.
+Analytes, test methods and instrumentation, target detection limits, and rationale for metals and organic analyses are presented in Table G.15-3.
 If any of the information from these tables has changed at the time of closure, the Permittees will amend this closure plan to update all methods in this SAP.